A reader has been pondering this very question…

 Odds are we are still some way off that occurrence yet, giving us more time to accumulate yet.

 How do you think the end game will play out?
 Any other ideas of suggestions as to exit strategies when the time comes?
 Please share them.
 Let us know you’re alive and leave a comment below!

-As we mentioned earlier in this piece, you may find these previous article of interest as well.
+As we mentioned earlier in this piece, you may find these previous articles of interest as well.
 They cover the Dow/Gold ratio and Gold and Silver to Housing ratios:

 If you’d like to know the exact process for selling gold and silver see: Sell Gold & Silver Bullion, Bars or Coins

 (Final note: If you’d like some assistance with timing your eventual exit from gold and silver, then you may want to meet our “secret” investment advisor.
 You can learn more about who he is… And how you could benefit from his uncanny ability to enter and exit not just the precious metals markets but many other markets too, at just the right time.
 Go here to learn more now.)

 Editors note: Originally posted 25 February 2014.
 Fully updated on 15 August 2023.